Poojan230103/Docker-Bakery-Management-System/README.md

 3) Manually sync a node to its latest version by upgrading or updating the node.
 4) Adding a new node with the help of UI.
 5) We can edit the dockerfile of any node and re-build it and its sub-tree using its updated dockerfile.
+6) Deleting any image along with its dependent children images.